penpot/penpot-export/README.md

 - **yarn dev**: Runs the CLI tool in development mode.
 Ideal for making changes and seeing real-time results.
 - **yarn build**: Compiles the TypeScript code in production mode.
 Ensure you run this command before testing the tool in the "demo" package.
-- **yarn demo**: Runs the `pce` command within the "demo" package.
+- **yarn demo**: Runs the `penpot-export` command within the "demo" package.
 It's handy for quickly testing implementations after making changes to the source code.

 We recommend following this workflow: make changes to the code, run `yarn build`, and then `yarn demo` to test your changes.